Skip to main content

 Enabling GitHub Checks on Bitrise

-Once Bitrise Checks is installed on GitHub, you need to enable GitHub Checks on your app’s page on Bitrise.
+Once the Bitrise app is installed on GitHub, you need to enable GitHub Checks on the project settings page on Bitrise.

 Enabling GitHub Checks is limited

-Please note that only Workspace owners and app admins can enable this toggle on the App Settings page of the app.
+Please note that only workspace owners and project admins can enable this toggle on the Project settings page of the project.

 1. Open your project on Bitrise with a user that has the Admin role on the project.